 If done regularly, almost any knee exercise programs will result in improvements in knee pain and function.1 This article discusses the benefits of knee exercise and provides specific stretching, strength training, and aerobic exercises to get people started.

 Benefits of Knee Exercises

-Supports healthy cartilage.
-Joint cartilage needs motion and a healthy amount of stress to stay healthy.
+Healthier cartilage.
+The joint cartilage needs motion and a certain amount of weight-bearing stress to stay healthy.
 Synovial fluid is stored in cartilage like water in a sponge.
-When the joint is used, the synovial fluid excretes from the cartilage and delivers nutrients and lubrication to the rest of the joint.
+When the joint is used, the cartilage is squeezed and synovial fluid is released from the cartilage, delivering nutrients and lubrication to the rest of the joint.

 Preparing for Knee Exercises

-If any pain is felt during knee exercises, stop and seek advice from a healthcare professional or an appropriately qualified athletic trainer before continuing.
+If pain is felt during knee exercises, stop and seek advice from a healthcare professional or an appropriately qualified athletic trainer before continuing.